chrisbrandow/chrisBrandowBlog/content/pages/readings.md

 ### These are books that are nominally in progress

 Digital Minimalism - Cal Newport
 The Power Of One - Bryce Courtenay
 John Muir, A Naturalist In Southern California - Elizabeth Pomeroy
+Undaunted Courage - Stephen Ambrose

 ### These are books I'd like to read soon